 EDI Agent / Clearinghouse

-Because medical providers and claims administrators are not equipped to generate and receive the electronic files that form an e-bill, these entities hire third-party e-billing specialists known as EDI agents or clearinghouses.
+Because medical providers and claims administrators are not equipped to generate and receive the electronic files that form an electronic bill, these entities hire third-party electronic billing specialists known as EDI agents or clearinghouses.
 The EDI agent / clearinghouse is then responsible for complying with the electronic billing rules and regulations on behalf of either the provider or the claims administrator.
 We published a blog post earlier this year with additional information.

 Utilization Review (UR)